BENJAMIN WEINMAN (THE DILLINGER ESCAPE PLAN)

 ADAM ‘DOSEONE’ DRUCKER (SUBTLE/THEMSELVES)

+What was it like to work with Boo-Yaa T.R.I.B.E.?
 “Oh my God.
 Fun!
 I’ve never seen so many guys dancing with guns in my life.
 It was them and their whole crew dancing with automatic weapons in the studio.
 I’m just, like, ducking, and we’re all going ‘Jesus, someone’s gonna get shot in here!”
 But they were very adept at doing gun dances.
 They’re from Carson, which is a Samoan ‘hood near South Central.”

 GEOFF BARROW (PORTISHEAD/BEAK>)

-“Gee, what can I destroy in one fell swoop?
+Since you’re my label boss I’d better be gentle.
+If you could destroy a musical genre in one go, what would it be?
+And what are your top 5 most hated songs of all time?“Gee, what can I destroy in one fell swoop?
 I would say house music; I got home from Coachella yesterday completely exhausted and one of my neighbours was having a party to that – it was just ‘boom, boom’, and I couldn’t sleep.
 Let’s just do away with that, shall we?
 Top 5?
 What would the top 5 most current house tunes be?
 I’ll take them all!”

 CHINO MORENO (DEFTONES/TEAM SLEEP)